Looking for a Car Accident Doctor?

 Dr. Castanet has post-graduate training and certification in whiplash and brain traumatology with the Spine Research Institute of San Diego.
-He worked for 18 years in an orthopedic, physical medicine and physical therapy clinic participating in the treatment of 36,000 patients, most of whom were involved in automobile collisions.
+He worked for 18 years in an orthopedic, physical medicine and physical therapy clinic participating in the treatment of more than 40,000 patients, most of whom were involved in auto accidents or automobile collisions.
 He also spent four years, part-time, in a neurosurgical clinic learning surgical indications and procedures.

 Thankfully most auto collisions won’t require surgical treatment.
 But auto accidents can cause a variety of injuries, some of which may require referral for diagnostic imaging, e.g. x-rays or MRI scans.
 Or you may need referral for concurrent care to orthopedists or pain physicians.